A GUIDED LAMENT PLAYLIST

 “Covid-19 still knows His name”

 The Name that is above every other name.
 A Name that, at its mention, darkness flees.
 A Name that brings healing, provision, and comfort.
-A Name that declares power and victory over every situation.
+It is a Name that declares power and victory over every situation.

 “Covid-19 still knows the name of JESUS.”